-Returns are plotted for the Bloomberg U.S. Aggregate Bond Index and the Citi World Government Bond Non-U.S. Dollar (WGBI Non-USD) Index, currency hedged and unhedged.
-Note the strong similarity between the Bloomberg U.S. Aggregate Bond and the hedged Citi WGBI Non-USD.
-The small differences are likely due to differences in credit spreads.
-The correlation between the two indices is a relatively high 0.69, as reported in Exhibit 26, and their risk levels are similar as well.
-The better performing index is the unhedged version of the Citi WGBI Non-USD, but this is only because of rapid dollar depreciation in the late 1980s caused by central banks' collective action to force a lower dollar as part of the 1985 Plaza Accord.
+Returns are plotted for the Bloomberg US Aggregate Bond Index and the Citi World Government Bond Non-US Dollar (WGBI Non-USD) Index, currency hedged and unhedged.
+Note the strong similarity between the Bloomberg US Aggregate Bond and the hedged Citi WGBI Non-USD.
+The small differences are likely explained by differences in credit spreads.
+The correlation between the two indices is a relatively high 0.67, as reported in Exhibit 26, and their risk levels are similar as well.